leonardorib/leonardorib/README.md

 I've decided it was time to go after programming.
 And this time, to focus on a technology stack and stick to it.
 I'm now focused on web and mobile development with **Javascript/Typescript**, **Node.js**, **React** and **React Native**, pursuing a job as a software developer.

+If you want to know what I've been working on, check out my pinned repositories.
+I promise you will find friendly README's. :wink: :grin:

 ### 🛠 What can I do?
 What's my stack?

 #### Main Languages